davideyre/cdt-tutorial/README.md

 ### Overview
 In this tutorial you will learn how to use various scriptable approaches to detect different antimicrobial resistance determinants.
 The tutorial will be mostly based using python, but also rely on additional software packages.
 Please produce your answers as an annotated python jupyter notebook.

+Files for Tasks 1-4 can be found in the `super_gonorrhoea` folder and files for Task 5 in the `hospital_transmission` folder.

 ### Background
 As discussed in the lecture, antimicrobial resistance can be determined by several mechanisms